 From the Golan Heights to Tel Aviv, Jerusalem, and Haifa, Israel is a fantastic holiday destination.
 The country is often thought of in the context of religious pilgrimages, but there is so much more to do than visit churches or other sites.

 A must-visit place while in the country is the Dead Sea.
 The salt lake is the lowest elevation on land anywhere on earth, and its salinity (saltiness) is eight times greater than that of the ocean.
 The density means you can just about float on top of the water, even if you have a disability or are not a strong swimmer.
-What’s more, as the spas dotted around the Dead Sea will attest, its mud is believed to have healing properties.
+What’s more, like the spas dotted around the Dead Sea will attest, its mud is believed to have healing properties.

 São Tomé and Príncipe